 3Satyaraj E. Emerging paradigms in immunonutrition.
 Top Companion Anim Med.
 2011 Feb; 26(1):25-32.

 The regulation of appetite involves the coordination of many signals from the brain (mainly the hypothalamus), peripheral tissues (such as adipose tissue) and endocrine system (such as ghrelin, leptin and insulin).

-Decreased appetite can be a symptom from an underlying disease.
-Historically, with no FDA-approved drugs to stimulate appetite, veterinarians have had limited therapeutic options.
+Decreased appetite can be a symptom from an underlying chronic disease or acute condition.
+In the past, with no FDA-approved drugs to stimulate appetite, veterinarians have had limited therapeutic options.

-Now, veterinarians have an FDA-approved appetite stimulant in dogs, ENTYCE (capromorelin oral solution).
-ENTYCE was developed specifically to stimulate appetite and because its mechanism of action mimics ghrelin, it represents a breakthrough in treatment options.
+With ENTYCE® (capromorelin oral solution), veterinarians have an FDA-approved appetite stimulant for dogs.
+ENTYCE was developed specifically to stimulate appetite and because its mechanism of action mimics ghrelin, it signifies a first-in-class treatment option.

 IMPORTANT SAFETY INFORMATION: ENTYCE® (capromorelin oral solution) is for use in dogs only.
 Do not use in breeding, pregnant or lactating dogs.
 Use with caution in dogs with hepatic dysfunction or renal insufficiency.
 Adverse reactions in dogs may include diarrhea, vomiting, polydipsia, and hypersalivation.
 Should not be used in dogs that have a hypersensitivity to capromorelin.
 Please see the full Prescribing Information for more detail.

 NOCITA® (bupivacaine liposome injectable suspension) is the only long-acting local anesthetic that controls cranial cruciate ligament (CCL) post-op pain with one dose for up to 72 hours.